Percy Tau: Al Ahly

-Tau signed a permanent deal for decorated Egyptian Premier League Al Ahly on 26 August 2021.
-Tau played in the 2021 CAF Super Cup on 22 December, in which he assisted Al Ahly's goal in the eventual penalty shootout victory, in which he scored.
+Tau signed a permanent deal for Egyptian Premier League Al Ahly on 26 August 2021.
+Tau played in the 2021 CAF Super Cup on 22 December, in which he assisted Al Ahly's goal in the eventual penalty shootout victory.

+Tau would go on to make 126 appearances for Ahly in all competitions, scoring 30 goals and providing 14 assists.
+He enjoyed considerable success during his time at Ahly, winning two CAF Champions League titles, two Egyptian Premier League championships, four Egyptian Super Cups, and was named the CAF Interclub Player of the Year in 2023, becoming the first South African to win the award.

+Qatar SC

+In January 2025, following three and a half seasons with Al Ahly in Egypt, Tau signed for Qatar Stars League club Qatar SC.
+Qatar SC paid Al Ahly a reported transfer fee of $450,000 for Tau.

+Thep Xanh Nam Dinh

+On 16 August 2025, Vietnamese club Thep Xanh Nam Dinh announced the arrival of Tau at the club.

 International career

 Tau made his debut for South Africa on 17 October 2015 in a 0–2 loss to Angola in a 2016 African Nations Championship qualification match.
 On 25 March 2017, he scored his first international goal in the 69th minute against Guinea-Bissau after receiving a yellow card two minutes earlier.

-On 13 October 2018, Tau was one of South Africa's goalscorers as the nation recorded its largest ever victory with a 6–0 win over Seychelles in an Africa Cup of Nations qualifier.
+On 13 October 2018, Tau was one of South Africa's goal scorers as the nation recorded its largest ever victory with a 6–0 win over Seychelles in an Africa Cup of Nations qualifier.
 On 24 March 2019, he scored twice in a 2–1 win over Libya to secure South Africa's qualification for the 2019 Africa Cup of Nations.
 His brace took him to four goals for the qualifying campaign, ranking him among the highest goalscorers in qualification.

 Tau was named in the South African squad for the 2019 edition of the African Cup of Nations.
-He started in all five games for his country where they made the quarter final stage, losing to Nigeria to deny them a semi-final spot.
+He started in all five games for his country where they made the quarter-final stage, losing to Nigeria to deny them a semi-final spot.